element-hq/element-web/docs/config.md

    when explaining to the user where data is being sent.
 If not set, defaults to `brand`.

 Note that `index.html` also has an og:image meta tag that is set to an image hosted on riot.im.
-This is the image used if links to your copy of Element appear in some websites like Facebook, and indeed Element itself.
+This is the image used if links to your copy of Neuron appear in some websites like Facebook, and indeed Neuron itself.
 This has to be static in the HTML and an absolute URL (and HTTP rather than HTTPS), so it's not possible for this to be an option in config.json.
-If you'd like to change it, you can build Element, but run `RIOT_OG_IMAGE_URL="http://example.com/logo.png" yarn build`.
+If you'd like to change it, you can build Neuron, but run `RIOT_OG_IMAGE_URL="http://example.com/logo.png" yarn build`.
-Alternatively, you can edit the `og:image` meta tag in `index.html` directly each time you download a new version of Element.
+Alternatively, you can edit the `og:image` meta tag in `index.html` directly each time you download a new version of Neuron.

 Identity servers
 ================